 To effectively solve leaky gut syndrome, you need to adjust your diet and certain lifestyle factors, too:

-- The solution to healing leaky gut includes removing foods and factors that damage the gut (like gluten and sugar).
+- The solution to treating leaky gut includes removing foods and factors that damage the gut (like gluten and sugar).
 Replace these with various healing foods such as fermented foods, bone broth, sprouted grains, seeds and nuts, healthy sources of protein, vegetables and lots of healthy fats.

 - Also consider taking gut-healing supplements like probiotics, L-glutamine, pancreatic enzymes and quercetin.